jo-pol/MAE-gf/Home.md

 In this wiki you find pages with additional patterns for use in [Groundforge](https://d-bl.github.io/GroundForge/), made by [Jo Pol](https://github.com/d-bl).
 Given are the parameter-section and, in most cases, stitches, although not always traditional.

 ### Usage
 All examples are links to the Groundforge main page.
 Follow the link and click `SHOW` in the `DIAGRAM` section.
 Please feel free to play with the stitches.
 E.g. try what happens if you change the default `ctc` of the spiders or fish in `ct`.
-If you wish to see the Groundforge scheme used in the example, click `PRICKING`.
+The examples use pair-diagrams in the styled version (_scheme_) that Groundforge understands.
+If you wish to see the scheme, click `PRICKING`.

 Most of the patterns also have a scheme in the TesseLace index.
 Some, as the spiders and the larger fishes, don't.

 ### Pictures
 The pictures in this wiki are mostly made in Knipling (TM).
-Most pair-diagrams are the styled versions that Groundforge understands.
-Red lines indicate the unit for the checkers-tiling, blue lines indicate the unit for the blocks-tiling.

 ### References
 WI   Whiting index